 Shutdown or Restart Windows 8 using HotKey

 You can even shutdown or restart your Windows 8 PC using a hotkey.
 To do so, right-click on the shortcuts you have created (above) and select Properties.
-Here in the Shortcut Key space, click the hotkey you want assigned to the action.
+Here in the Shortcut Key space, click the hotkey you want to be assigned to the action.
 This will automatically appear in the field.

 Bring up the Windows 8 Shut down dialog box